jruels/secure-cicd-pipelines/labs/vault_minikube/index.md

 The initial root token is a privileged user that can perform any operation at any path.
 The web application only requires the ability to read secrets defined at a single path.
 This application should authenticate and be granted a token with limited access.

-We recommend that root tokens be used only for the initial authentication method and policies setup.
-Afterwards, they should be revoked.
+We recommend that root tokens be used only for the initial authentication method and policies set up.
+Afterward, they should be revoked.
 This tutorial does not show you how to revoke the root token.

 Vault provides a Kubernetes authentication method that enables clients to authenticate with a Kubernetes Service Account Token.